fyf820/ai201-project2-fitfindr-starter/README.md

 *Example from testing:* `create_fit_card("", item)` and `create_fit_card(None, item)` both returned `"Error: outfit suggestion is missing or incomplete.
 Please retry the search or add wardrobe details before generating a fit card."` — no exception in either case.

-Triggered failures: see video at botton
+Triggered failures: see video at bottom

 ---